Data-Semi/DataStructure-Project2-Show-Me-the-Data-Structures/README.md

 It is needed to run prblem_2.py which has solutions code of the "File Recursion" problem.

 ### Special thanks
 Thanks to Udacity's mentors who helped me improve my coding and analysis skills.

+### Environment
+This program requires Python3.7~ , because it uses the data type ordinary Dictionary as ordered Dictionary.